cast aluminum parts used in automotive parts such as cylinder heads, engine blocks.

 • Die casting involves high initial tooling costs but is more cost-effective for large-scale production.

-• Cast aluminum offers lower initial setup costs, making it suitable for low-to-medium volume production.
+• Cast aluminium offers lower initial setup costs, making it suitable for low-to-medium volume production.
+It is often used when fewer parts are needed or the design changes frequently.

 Expanded Analysis: Cast Aluminum vs Die Cast